 - Erosion of key skills.
 This is a rarely considered but not unimportant risk of AI.
 In the wake of the two plane crashes involving Boeing 737 Max jets, some experts expressed concern that pilots were losing basic flying skills -- or at least the ability to employ them -- as the jet relied on increasing amounts of AI in the cockpit.
 Albeit extreme cases, these events should raise questions about key skills enterprises might want to preserve in their human workforce as AI's use expands, Brahm said.

-A Google search for AI use cases turns up millions of results, an indication of the many ways in which AI is applied in the enterprise -- or at least can be applied (see section "Adoption in the enterprise").
-AI use cases span industries from financial services -- an early adopter -- to healthcare, education, marketing and retail.
+A Google search for "AI use cases" turns up millions of results, an indication of the many enterprise applications of AI.
+Certainly, AI use cases span industries, from financial services -- an early adopter -- to healthcare, education, marketing and retail.
 AI has made its way into every business department, from marketing, finance and HR to IT and business operations.
 Additionally, the use cases incorporate a range of AI applications.
-Among them: natural language generation tools used in customer service, deep learning platforms used in automated driving, and biometric identifiers used by law enforcement.
+Among them: natural language generation tools used in customer service, deep learning platforms used in automated driving, and facial recognition tools used by law enforcement.

 Here is a sampling of current AI use cases in multiple industries and business departments with links to the TechTarget articles that explain each one in depth.